totallykyle199/CS230-Operating-Platforms/README.md

 What about the process of working through a design document did you find helpful when developing the code?

-- Creating the design restraints and requirments, as well as an executive summary worked as a guide to move the code in the correct direction.
+-Creating the design restraints and requirments, as well as an executive summary worked as a guide to move the code in the correct direction.

 If you could choose one part of your work on these documents to revise, what would you pick?
 How would you improve it?